Aarnout Loudon: Early life and education

 Loudon was born in 1936 in The Hague into a prominent family of diplomats and entrepreneurs.
 He bore the predicate "jonkheer", as his family had been ennobled because of his great-grandfather James Loudon's tenure as Governor-General of the Dutch East Indies.
 Loudon's parents were Hugo Loudon and Henriëtte Snouck Hurgronje, and he had a younger brother called Francis.

 Loudon grew up in the Dutch East Indies, where his father worked as a civil servant in the governor-general's office in Batavia.
 The colony was occupied by the Japanese during World War II, and his family was sent to an internment camp around Batavia in 1942.
 His father was split from the family later in 1942, and his mother tasked Loudon with carrying a bronze horse belonging to his father when they switched camps.
 His father died in September 1944 when the hell ship Jun'yō Maru was accidentally sunk by a British torpedo.
 Loudon has credited his mother with reducing trauma from that period, and he held on to his father's bronze horse after the war.

 He attended elementary school in The Hague, and he received secondary education at the Vrijzinnig-Christelijk Lyceum starting in 1949, graduating with a gymnasium diploma.
 Loudon went on to study Dutch law at Utrecht University until December 1961, and he was a member of the Utrechtsch Studenten Corps.
 He was subsequently conscripted into the army, and he remained a reserve first lieutenant of the horse artillery until 1964.

 Career

 Akzo

 Loudon started his career in 1964 at Mees & Hope bank.
 He wanted to switch to a larger bank after a while, but he told that banks would not hire each other's personnel at the time.
 In February 1969, he switched to the finance department of Royal Salt-Organon (KZO), which merged into the chemical conglomerate Akzo that same year.
-He later served as finance director for Astral, Akzo's coatings business in France, and he became president of Akzo Brazil in 1975.
+He later was finance director for Astral, Akzo's coatings business in France, and he became president of Akzo Brazil in 1975.
 Loudon was vice chair of Akzo's board of directors starting in May 1978.